sUStain: transforming climate concerns into Active Hope

 Climate cafes offer a friendly, facilitated space to talk about how you are feeling about the climate emergency over a hot or cold drink and some cake.
 Talking with like-minded others can help us find, or revive, our agency and compassionate resourcefulness, rather than leaning into despair, shame and helplessness.

-• Monthly Climate cafes at University of East Anglia (UEA)
+• Climate cafes at University of East Anglia (UEA) Last Friday of every month from 18:30 - 19:30

 • Climate Cafes- North Norfolk